top of page

 How do we make use of this new understanding?

 It's handy to know what truly bothers you.
 This knowledge can be used to your advantage.
-Suppose that because you have analyzed your dreams, you realize you're afraid of buying that new car.
-Armed with this understanding, perhaps you should do more research before making that purchase.
+Suppose you have analyzed your dreams and realize you're afraid of buying that new car.
+With this understanding, perhaps you should do more research before purchasing.
 Talk to some trusted friends.
 Spend more time studying the idea before committing to it.

 Actual example of interpreting a dream